Experienced Florida Bar Complaint Defense Attorney | Protect Your Legal Career

 What Constitutes a Complaint Against a Lawyer?

-Complaints against lawyers can range from breaching ethics to being incompetent.
+Complaints against lawyers, often referred to as lawyer complaints Florida, can range from breaching ethics to being incompetent.
 Some examples of Florida Bar complaints that could result in disciplinary action include:

 • A violation of client/lawyer confidentiality